 Then it doesn’t really matter.
 If you’re focusing on paid marketing or some other strategy for your ecommerce site then it’s completely up to you.
 In this situation, I’d use a subdomain for whichever tool hasn’t been installed yet since the main domain will already be taken.

-The One Reason to Use WordPress for Ecommerce
+When to Use WordPress for Ecommerce

 It does make sense to turn your WordPress site into an ecommerce store if you meet these conditions:

 - You already have a large WordPress site built with lots of content.

 - You have a small store that you want to build out, in the range of 10–20 products.